 Take the test anyway, but be careful

-This is essentially gambling, but it is the last resort when everything else is inaccessible.
-When your system isn’t reliable, you need to juice everything out of it.
 Double-check everything, including your Internet connection.
-Slow Wifi can even disable a $3000 computer, so a subpar one will not stand a chance.
+Slow internet connection can even disable a $3000 computer, so a subpar one will not stand a chance.
 I will get to the bit where we deal with slow Internet later.

 But for the next part, you will be optimizing your computer to its full potential.

-Optimize your computer for a higher performance
+Optimize your computer for higher performance

 Bonus tip: Plug your Windows laptop in while taking the test.
 Not only does this act as a safety measure, preventing your laptop from running out of battery and shutting down mid-test, but it also gives the laptop extra power to run its CPU at its best.